JozefMclaughlin/game-project/README.md

 ## Demo Site

 A demo can be found at:

 https://jozefmclaughlin.github.io/game-project/

+## Known Issues
+.
+Can move after the map is cleared which causes two positions to be present upon loading a new map.